tearust/tea-docs/Whitepaper_v2/_Litepaper.md

 The TEA Project aims to become an ideal onboarding point for developers looking to deploy to Web3.
 As an infrastructure provider for Web3, we designed our ecosystem to look very familiar to developers who will appreciate the straightforward 3-tier architecture that’s similar to cloud computing.

--   The **front end** for TEA decentralized applications uses IPFS.
+-   The **front-end** for TEA decentralized applications uses IPFS.
 -   The **server** **layer** handles dev code compiled to WASM, meaning developers can use their existing programming languages and set WASM as the output target.
 -   The **database layer** is handled according to the developer's needs - NoSQL data is sent to IPFS as governed by type-B CML mining nodes, while relationship data is stored in GlueSQL as governed by type-A CML mining nodes.

-We look forward to making the TEA Project the preferred entrance for developers looking to enter Web3.
+We look forward to making the TEA Project the preferred development platform for developers looking to enter Web3.
 We believe the simplicity of our tech stack will be inviting to developers who won’t have to learn new languages or new blockchain concepts.
-They can enjoy the benefits of decentralization and data privacy that Web3 offers while deploying to a familiar 3-tier architecture.
+They can enjoy the benefits of decentralization and data privacy that Web3 offers while deploying to a familiar 3-tier architecture using a mature development framework built for Web3.